Does it matter where you go to college? Here’s what the data says.

 So, in the end, it might not necessarily matter where a person went to college.
 It’s the fact that they did.

 And the good news is, there are always exceptions to the rule.
-Mark Zuckerberg, Steve Jobs, and Bill Gates, all self-made billionaires, dropped out of college.
-Kylie Jenner, the youngest self-made billionaire, according to Forbes, is the same age as college seniors, but isn’t pursuing a degree.
+Mark Zuckerberg, Steve Jobs and Bill Gates, all self-made billionaires, dropped out of college.
+Kylie Jenner, the youngest billionaire on this year's Forbes list, is the same age as college seniors, but isn’t pursuing a degree.